sptrakesh/crrc/README.md

    the session and respond with a `JSON` response that indicates the status of the logout operation.
 Note that unless there are server issues, a `logout` should always return a success message.

+### <a name="institutionTypes"></a>Institution Types
+Institution types are a static list of types used to categorise institutions.
+These are referenced from institution entities.
+No management features are provided at present for **CRUD** operations on institution types.
+No templates exist for displaying the types either.
+The following **REST** like services are provided:

+*  Retrieve all - Clients may retrieve the current list of institution types as a JSON array by making a POST request to the `/institutionTypes` endpoint.
+*  Retrieve - Clients may retrieve a `JSON` object representing an institution type by its unique `id` value by making a `GET` request to the `/institutionTypes/id/<id of type>/data` endpoint.

 ### <a name="institutions"></a>Institutions
 Institutions are the logical starting point for managing entities within the